NetBurner 3.5.8

 The application uses the NtpClientServlet class for NTP operations:

-• Tracks time since last NTP update
+• GetSecsSinceUpdate() tracks time since the last NTP update

 Troubleshooting

-• NTP Timeout: Check internet connectivity and firewall settings
+• NTP Timeout / "Awaiting NTP": Check Internet connectivity and firewall settings.

 Development Notes

-• Remove EnableSystemDiagnostics() for production deployment
+• Remove EnableSystemDiagnostics() for production deployment.